 Making your own beef jerky is a great way to get the exact flavor profile you want while also controlling the levels of salt and nitrites.
 You can make jerky from just about any lean cut of meat and one that you ought to try using sometime is brisket!

-When you are making brisket jerky you want to just use the lean “flat” portion instead of the fatty “point”.
+When you are making brisket beef jerky you want to just use the lean “flat” portion instead of the fatty “point”.
 Luckily, small brisket flats in the 2-3 pound range are pretty easy to find.

 Let’s take a look at how this is going to work!

-Beef Brisket Jerky Recipe
+Brisket Beef Jerky Recipe

 The general steps for making beef jerky using a brisket flat are: